American Airlines regional carrier cancels flights after maintenance issue

 PSA is one of three American Airlines’ wholly-owned regional subsidiaries that operate a significant share of the carrier’s domestic flights.

-Reporting by Tracy Rucinski and David Shepardson; Editing by Chris Reese, Alexandra Hudson and Cynthia Osterman
+Reporting by Tracy Rucinski and David Shepardson; Editing by Chris Reese, Alexandra Hudson, Cynthia Osterman and Sriraj Kalluvila

 Our Standards: The Thomson Reuters Trust Principles.